ROCm/hipTensor/docs/programmers-guide.rst

 The ``samples`` directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+Sample code for calling bilinear contraction for ``fp32`` input, output and compute types:

 ``01_contraction/simple_bilinear_contraction_f32.cpp``
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

-sample code for calling bilinear contraction for ``fp32`` input, output and compute types
+Sample code for calling scale contraction for ``fp32`` input, output and compute types:

 ``01_contraction/simple_scale_contraction_f32.cpp``
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-sample code for calling scale contraction for ``fp32`` input, output and compute types

 The ``test`` directory
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^

+Test code for testing logger API Functions of hipTensor:

 ``00_unit/logger``
 ''''''''''''''''''

-Test code for testing logger API Functions of hipTensor
+Test code for testing the bilinear contraction functionality and log metrics for F32 types:

 ``01_contraction/bilinear_contraction_f32``
 '''''''''''''''''''''''''''''''''''''''''''

-Test code for testing the bilinear contraction functionality and log metrics for F32 types.
+Test code for testing the bilinear contraction functionality and log metrics for F64 types:

 ``01_contraction/bilinear_contraction_f64``
 '''''''''''''''''''''''''''''''''''''''''''

-Test code for testing the bilinear contraction functionality and log metrics for F64 types.
+Test code for testing the scale contraction functionality and log metrics for F32 types:

 ``01_contraction/scale_contraction_f32``
 ''''''''''''''''''''''''''''''''''''''''

-Test code for testing the scale contraction functionality and log metrics for F32 types.
+Test code for testing the scale contraction functionality and log metrics for F64 types:

 ``01_contraction/scale_contraction_f64``
 ''''''''''''''''''''''''''''''''''''''''

-Test code for testing the scale contraction functionality and log metrics for F64 types.

 Infrastructure
 ^^^^^^^^^^^^^^

 - CMake is used to build and package hipTensor.
 There are ``CMakeLists.txt`` files throughout the code.
 - ``Doxygen/Breathe/Sphinx/ReadTheDocs`` are used to produce documentation.
-Content for the documentation is from:
+The API documentation is generated using:

   - Doxygen comments in include files in the directory ``library/include``
   - files in the directory ``docs/``